nickbrandt/GitLab/doc/administration/reference_architectures/10k_users.md

 ## Configure Sidekiq

-Sidekiq requires connection to the Redis, PostgreSQL and Gitaly instance.
+Sidekiq requires connections to the Redis, PostgreSQL and Gitaly instances.
 The following IPs will be used as an example:

 - `10.6.0.101`: Sidekiq 1